0cjs/sedoc/8bit/fm-7.md

     4=ON   1.2Mhz    1.0Mhz (FM-8 compatible mode)
     4=OFF  2.0Mhz    2.0Mhz

+When set to DOS mode, the FM-7 produces an immediate sustained beep/tone at startup if no disk controller card is plugged in to the chassis.
+If a disk controller card is plugged without drives attached, the tone will be produced after about 15 seconds.

 A pair of the DIP switches can be used to ground boot ROM A9/A10 lines, which appear to have pullups otherwise.
 This gives a choice of four different 480 byte sets of bootcode.
 The boot ROM C̅S̅ is selected by `AB9 ∧